 The treatment for skin cancer will vary depending on the type and severity of it.
 Surgery is commonly recommended as well as chemotherapy, radiation therapy, antibiotics, pain medications, and other therapies.
 Mohs paste may be recommended to manage non-healing skin wounds that are due to skin cancer and sometimes even cryotherapy and injectable treatments are utilized.
 Some skin cancers are incurable so the symptoms are managed with a goal of slowing the disease progression and maintaining your cat's quality of life.

 How to Prevent Skin Cancer

 It is difficult to completely prevent skin cancer in cats, but there are a few things you can do to lower the likelihood of it occurring.
-Injections should be kept to a minimum, only giving necessary vaccines recommended for your cat.
-In order to limit the chance of your cat developing an injection-site sarcoma, adjuvanted vaccines should be avoided.
+In order to limit the chance of your cat developing an injection-site sarcoma, the use of nonadjuvanted vaccines are recommended.
 Cats with a history of skin cancer should not be bred in case there is a genetic component to the disease, and white or hairless cats should be kept out of the sunlight and other UV lighting.

 Almeida EMP, Caraça RA, Adam RL, Souza EM, Metze K, Cintra ML.
 Photodamage in Feline Skin: Clinical and Histomorphometric Analysis.
 Veterinary Pathology.
 2008;45(3):327-335. doi:10.1354/vp.45-3-327